philpagel/ET44.py/README.md

 # Trouble shooting

-The SCPI implementation in the instrument is a bit wonky.
-I spent a lot of time figuring out some peculiarities and have managed to fully crash the controller many times.
-Many of these problems had to do with timing (some commands are fast, others require some time before you may send a new command).
-The SCPI documentation by the manufacturer is a bit obscure and incomplete in some places.
+All communication parameters were derived from the way my ET4410 behaves.
+It is quite possible that different models and/or firmware or hardware revisions behave differently.
+If you encounter problems, you can try tweaking a few

-It is quite possible that different models and/or firmware or hardware revisions behave slightly different than my instrument.
-If you encounter problems, you can try tweaking a few parameters:
+parameters:

 | parameter  | Description                                               |
 |----------  |---------------------------------------------------------  |